uc-cdis/va-doc/VADC documentation.md

 The Apps page displays the option of two apps, OHDSI Atlas and Gen3 GWAS.

 ### **OHDSI Atlas**
-ATLAS is an open source application developed as a part of <a href="https://www.ohdsi.org/" target="blank" >OHDSI</a> intended to provide a unified interface to patient level data and analytics.
+ATLAS is an open source software application developed as a part of <a href="https://www.ohdsi.org/" target="blank" >OHDSI</a> community intended to provide a unified interface to patient level data and analytics.
+ATLAS is an open science analytics platform that can be used to perform analyses across one or more observational databases which have been standardized to the OMOP Common Data Model V5 and can facilitate exchange of analysis designs with any other organizations across the OHDSI community who have adopted the same open science community standards and tools.
+Use the ATLAS app to create cohorts that you can analyze in the Gen3 GWAS app.

 The ATLAS user guide can be found <a href="https://www.ohdsi.org/web/wiki/doku.php?id=documentation:software:atlas" target="blank" >here</a>. (disclaimer: CTDS is not responsible for the content).

 ### **Gen3 GWAS**